denis-shevchenko-work/workdays-calc/README.md

 ## Possible improvements

-Please note that Day DTO's expresion starts with 1 second of a new day.
+Please note that Day DTO's expresion starts with 1st second of a new day.
-It is possible to fulfill it with more convenient builder accepting
+It is possible to fulfill Day DTO with more convenient builder accepting
-dayOfMonth or dayOfWeek and month and year fields or cron expression without time part.
+`dayOfMonth` or `dayOfWeek` along with `month` and `year` fields or cron expression without time part.